 Reflecting back on Amazon’s ability to create a fast-paced marketplace, it wouldn’t be crazy to assume that average transactions per year is going to be the focus.
 If they can make the most of their own shopping holidays like Prime Day, the growth seems reasonable.
 In 2019, Amazon boasted a 70% growth in Prime Day sales.
 Despite the focus on Amazon’s own products during Prime Day, the explosive growth year-over-year continues to attract more third-party sellers.

 Reading through the facts highlighted in this article, you can boil the philosophy down to “focus on the factors you can change, and ignore the ones you cannot.”
 Amazon and their marketplace are an absolute behemoth in the e-commerce space.
 Their far reaching influence can often mean competing in various aspects of your own business may be too costly to pursue.
 Instead, look for ways you can easily optimize your profits without distracting from the day-to-day work that directly contributes to your success.

 One factor that you can change is the vendors you use for various aspects of your business.
-For example, Amazon offers an incredible opportunity to expand your business globally, but something to note is that Amazon charges an unbelievable 3.5-4.5% when converting your currencies from your global marketplaces to your local bank account.
-A service provider like PingPong help global sellers keep more hard earned money by offering a competitive rate.
-You’ll significantly save on each conversion and avoid potential double conversion if you need to pay global suppliers or VAT/GST.
+Amazon offers an incredible opportunity to expand your business globally.
+Combining that opportunity with a service provider like PingPong will help you save significantly on each conversion and avoid potential double conversion if you need to pay global suppliers or VAT/GST.

 Summary: Amazon has made it easier than ever to start an online business.
 However, it is STILL a business.
 Know and understand the marketplace, so that you can be fully capable of capitalizing on it!
 Also, take full advantage of service providers to continuously make your growth and expansion easier.